jaywhj/mkdocs-materialx/docs/plugins/social.md

 <!-- md:flag experimental -->

-In order to get started with the social plugin, just add the following lines to `mkdocs.yml`, and observe how Material for MkDocs generates beautiful social cards for you:
+In order to get started with the social plugin, just add the following lines to `mkdocs.yml`, and observe how MaterialX for MkDocs generates beautiful social cards for you:

 ``` yaml